Stochastic Representation of Time-Evolving Neural Network-based Wavefunctions: Introduction

 A key challenge in real-time quantum dynamics is the efficient representation of the time-evolving wavefunction.
 The grid method~\cite{LEFORESTIER199159} discretizes the wavefunction on a spatial grid and propagates its evolution via numerical time integration.
 Although its accuracy can be systematically improved by refining the grid, the number of grid points grows exponentially with the system's dimensionality.
 Moreover, processes like ionization require large simulation domains, and special techniques have been developed to suppress unphysical boundary reflections~\cite{PhysRevA.45.4998, PhysRevA.81.053845, PhysRevA.78.032502}, yet scaling them to high-dimensional systems remains a persistent challenge.
 To circumvent the exponential scaling of grid-based methods, an alternative strategy involves representing the wavefunction using parameterized analytical functions~\cite{PhysRevA.55.3417, PhysRevA.88.023422, PhysRevLett.103.063002}.
 In recent years, neural networks have emerged as powerful tools for this purpose, achieving notable success in both ground state calculations~\cite{Carleo2017, Gao2017, Glasser2018, Luo2019, Hermann2020, Pfau2020, Spencer2020, ren2023towards, li2022ab, fu2024variance, fu2025local} and real-time wavefunction evolutions~\cite{Carleo2017, carleo2017unitary, gutierrez2022real, sinibaldi2023unbiasing, Nys2024, sinibaldi2024time, van2024many}.
 By combining expressive neural network wavefunctions with the variational principle, or the time-dependent variational principle (TDVP) for real-time dynamics, highly accurate descriptions of ground states and dynamical evolution can be achieved.
 However, the large number of parameters of neural networks also leads to substantial computational cost.

 Recently, another strategy, namely the stochastic representation of the wavefunction, has demonstrated remarkable success in imaginary-time evolution~\cite{Atanasova2023,bernheimer2024determinant}.
 This method involves fitting the wavefunction to a set of stochastically sampled walkers as they evolve, rather than directly optimizing wavefunction parameters via the variational principle.
-Within the framework of stochastic representation, explicit determinant-based constructions for enforcing exchange antisymmetry are no longer required.
-Instead, the model learns this property directly from data permutations, thereby potentially reducing computational costs~\cite{Atanasova2023}.
+Within the framework of stochastic representation, explicit determinant-based constructions for enforcing exchange (anti)symmetry are no longer necessary.
+Alternatively, the model learns this property directly from training data augmentation by permuting particles coordinates, thereby substantially reducing computational costs~\cite{Atanasova2023}.
 That said, whether the stochastic representation strategy can adapt to real-time dynamics remains an open question, as simulating real-time evolution is inherently much more complex than imaginary-time evolution.

 In this work, we extend the stochastic representation framework to real-time propagation for solving the TDSE using neural network-based wavefunctions.
 We evaluate its performance on one-dimensional and three-dimensional systems exposed to intense femtosecond laser pulses.
-Unlike conventional wavefunction optimization methods, our approach combines stochastic sampling with projection-based refinement, enabling efficient and scalable simulations of quantum dynamics.
+Unlike conventional wavefunction optimization methods, our approach combines stochastic sampling with evolution-based refinement, directly learning the evolved wavefunction values on sampled points.
+This enables efficient, scalable simulations of quantum dynamics.